 Corporate taxpayers with activity in multiple states may be able to apportion taxable income.
 In order to apportion income, a corporation must be subject to tax in another state.
-Unless the taxpayer is required to use a special apportionment method, Corporate Net Income is apportioned to Pennsylvania using three-factor apportionment.
+Unless the taxpayer is required to use a special apportionment method, Corporate net income is apportioned to Pennsylvania using three-factor apportionment.

-For tax years beginning on or after January 1, 2007, the apportionment factor used in the calculation of the PA Taxable Income will be calculated as the total of 15 times the property factor, 15 times the payroll factor, and 70 times the sales factor; divided by 100 (Act 116 of 2006).
+For tax years beginning on or after Jan.
+1, 2010, the apportionment factor used in the calculation of the PA taxable income will be calculated as the total of 5 times the property factor, 5 times the payroll factor and 90 times the sales factor; divided by 100.
 An example of this calculation is as follows: